 The Bottom Line

-While a drug might sometimes cause a certain side-effect with appetite, there are often counter-cases where it does the precise opposite, because the balance of neurotransmitters in the brain is a highly individual thing.
-You never truly know how your body will react until you're taking a drug — which is why you shouldn't make a decision about which anti-depressant to take based on its potential influence on your appetite alone.
+While a medication might sometimes cause a certain side-effect with appetite, there are often counter-cases where it does the precise opposite, because the balance of neurotransmitters in the brain is a highly individual thing.
+You never truly know how your body will react — which is why you shouldn't make a decision about which anti-depressant to take based on its potential influence on your appetite alone.